 (c) The commissioner shall supervise the collection of outstanding accounts due the fund and may, by notice to the proper county auditor, require the maximum levy to be made as required in this subdivision.
-Interest on capital loans must be paid on December 15 of the year after the year the loan is granted and annually in later years.
 By September 30, the commissioner shall notify the county auditor of each county containing taxable property situated within the district of the amount of the maximum effort debt service levy of the district for that year.
 The county auditor or auditors shall extend upon the tax rolls an ad valorem tax upon all taxable property within the district in the aggregate amount so certified.

 If any capital loan is not paid within 50 years after it is granted from maximum effort debt service levies in excess of required debt service levies, the liability of the district on the loan is satisfied and discharged and interest on the loan ceases.

 The district must file a copy of the capital loan contract with the county auditor of each county in which any part of the district is situated.
 The county auditor shall enter the capital loan, evidenced by the contract, in the auditor's bond register.
 The commissioner shall keep a record of each capital grant and loan contract showing the name and address of the district, the date of the contract, and the amount of the grant and loan initially approved.
-On receipt of the resolution required in subdivision 12 and documentation of expenditures under the contract, the commissioner shall issue payments, which may be dispersed in accordance with the schedule in the contract, on the capital loan account for the amount that may be disbursed under subdivision 1.
-Interest on each disbursement of the capital loan amount accrues from the date on which the commissioner of management and budget issues the payment.
+On receipt of the resolution required in subdivision 12 and documentation of expenditures under the contract, the commissioner shall issue payments on the capital grant and loan account for the amount that may be disbursed under subdivision 1.